Characterizing high-dimensional quantum contextuality: Finite-dimensional quantum contextuality

-For the inner approximation, we note that Observation~\ref{thm:verify} can be viewed as semidefinite variant of the so-called low-rank matrix recovery, which is rapidly-developing field in computer science \cite{Davenport.Romberg2016}.
+For the inner approximation, i.e., verifying $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$, we note that Observation~\ref{thm:verify} can be viewed as a semidefinite variant of the so-called low-rank matrix recovery, which is a rapidly developing field in computer science \cite{Davenport.Romberg2016}.
 For our problem, the matrix size is relatively small and thus efficient methods can be constructed.
-We provide two alternating optimization methods for verifying $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$.
-The first one is based on that $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$ if and only if the solution of the following program is zero.

-where $\norm{\cdot}_F$ denotes the Frobenius norm (also known as Hilbert-Schmidt norm or Schatten-$2$ norm).
-The second one is based on that $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$ if and only if the solution of the following program is zero.
+The main idea of our method is illustrated in Fig.~\ref{fig:seesaw}.
+Let $\cS$ and $\cR_d^+$ denote the set of Hermitian matrices satisfying Eqs.~(\ref{eq:verify1}--\ref{eq:verify3}) and satisfying Eq.~\eqref{eq:verify4}, respectively, then there exists $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$ if and only if the solution of the following optimization problem is zero:

-where the last line just means that $P$ is a rank-$(n-d+1)$ projector.
-See Appendix~\ref{app:innerVerify} for the technical details.
+where $\norm{\cdot}_F$ denotes the Frobenius norm.
+From Eq.~\eqref{eq:seesaw} an alternating optimization algorithm for verifying $(p_1,p_2,\dots,p_n)\in\cQ_d(G)$ can be constructed.
+More technical details of the inner and outer approximation algorithms can be found in Appendices~\ref{app:innerVerify} and \ref{app:outerVerify}.

 To illustrate the power of our methods, we consider the nine-vertex graph $G_{\KK}$ in Fig.~\ref{fig:KK} and the behaviors